As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 This strategy will give you the power to be much more flexible.
 So when you find those fresh ingredients at the market or get gifted a piece of fresh fish, you have all the right components for the rest of the meal.

-You might also want to check out 4 Flexible Meals on a Boat and 5 Simple Ideas for Breakfast on a Boat.
+READ NEXT: Check out our boat meal ideas, including 7 Easy & Flexible Meals on a Boat and 5 Simple Ideas for Breakfast on a Boat.

 Meals to Eat Underway

 Canned soups are a great option to have on hand to warm up.
-Packaged meals, such as Tasty Bites, are perfect for boiling alongside a rice pack.
+Packaged meals like Tasty Bites are perfect for boiling alongside a rice pack.

 You can also come up with some make-ahead meal options such as tuna or chicken salad, soup or stew, and rice or pasta dishes.